 You may have heard that you need to cram your applications with tons of extracurricular activities in order to win scholarships.
 However, especially if the deadline is right around the corner, you may be happy to hear that’s not the case.

-You Don’t Need a Ton of Extracurricular Activities
+You Don’t Need a Ton of Extracurricular Activities to Win Scholarships

 Each scholarship is different, but you probably don’t need a ton of extracurricular activities or participation in clubs and groups to win scholarships that you’re aiming for.
 Scholarships look for very specific criteria and many don’t even ask for after school activities.